DrPaulBrewer/verify-bucket-md5/README.md

 	// status[2] is an Array of filenames from md5.json that failed the md5 check
 	// status[3] is an Object whose keys are the filesnames where exceptions were reported in accessing md5 metadata
 	//                   and  whose values are the exceptions
+	// status[4] is the "directory" portion of the path, e.g. /path/in/the/bucket/to/

          if (!status[0]){
              // there was a problem